akbartus/WebAR-Coloring/README.md

     - Simple Web AR coloring of a plane.
     - Simple Web AR coloring of a box.
     - Web AR coloring of a 3D model with animation.
-    - Runtime web AR coloring of a 3D model with webcamera feed.
+    - Runtime/live web AR coloring of a 3D model with webcamera feed.
 * AR.js:
     - Marker-based Web AR coloring of a 3D model.
 * SimpleAR: